Audris-A/Arduino_SPI_with_DWM1001c/README.md

 P.S.
 The comments above applies only to backhaul tlv request, other (tested on a few, for example "panid get") requests seem to work perfectly fine without the workaround.

+Some parts of the code are taken from https://decaforum.decawave.com/t/spi-communication-with-arduino/2652/2